 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this policy.
 You should exercise caution and look at the privacy statement or policy applicable to the website in question.

-If you feel that your data has not been handled correctly, or you are unhappy with our response to any requests you have made to us regarding the use of your personal data, you have the right to lodge a complaint with the Information Commissioner's Office.
+If you feel that your data has not been handled correctly, or you are unhappy with our response to any requests you have made to us or complaint you made to us regarding the use of your personal data, you have the right to lodge a complaint with the Information Commissioner's Office.
+For further information or to contact the ICO please visit: https://ico.org.uk/make-a-complaint/data-protection-complaints or you can contact them by calling 0303 123 1113 .

 We do not intend to process a client or related third party’s personal information for any reason other than stated within this privacy notice.
-If this changes, we will update this privacy notice on this webpage and in any documentation, we will send to you.
+If this changes, we will update this privacy notice on this webpage and in any documentation we will send to you.
 However, internet and data privacy best practice and acceptable standards are developing.
 We therefore reserve the right to revise this Notice at any time.
 If this Notice changes in any way, we will place an updated version on this webpage.
 For all other clients with ongoing instructions, we will provide a copy directly.
 Continued instructions to us will signify that you agree to any such changes.